-Portland, Oregon doesn’t have a winter, it has a seven-month-long rainy season, and it comes in like a lion–a smelly, dripping, flat-furred lion.
-We go from “Have you noticed a nip in the air?” to “Damnit, I left the car windows open!” in the space of a week.
+Portland, Oregon doesn’t have a winter, it has a seven-month-long rainy season, and it comes in like a lion…a smelly, dripping, flat-furred lion.
+We go from “Is there a nip in the air?” to “Damnit, I left the car windows open!” in the space of a week.
 Mother Nature wears one of those daisies on her lapel that squirts water.

 Our moisture runs the gamut.
 It rains, sprinkles, drizzles, dews, mists, fogs, frosts, drips, graupels, and occasionally snows.
 Nobody carries an umbrella because our precipitation has learned to travel sideways and hit us below the belt.
 Mildew is our state flower.

 As a polar mammal, I become positively ebullient below 60 degrees so I take the rain that comes with it in stride.
 I can layer winter clothes with the best of them and if that includes waterproof gear, so be it.
 But humidity is a whole ‘nother bottle of Xanax.
 I don’t like sticking to the air.

 The frogs’ sliminess attached them handily to everything they aimed at, they were like little brown suction cup missiles.
 There was some kind of suction keeping my t-shirt connected to my back.

-A garter snake with electric blue racing stripes running down both sides posed on a willow branch nearby in a tightly wrapped coil, but he slid away precisely before I could hit the shutter on my camera.
+A garter snake with electric blue racing stripes running down both sides posed on a willow branch nearby in a tightly wrapped coil, but he slid away a nanosecond before I could hit the shutter on my camera.
 It’s like they know.